 The KL Monorail is a straddle system and the guideway runs mainly above the median of main roads in Kuala Lumpur’s central business district.

-Role of KL Monorail in Greater KL / Klang Valley Integrated Transit System – For better visualization, you can review Line 8 – KL Monorail on the following integrated transit map.
+What is the role of KL Monorail in the Greater Kuala Lumpur / Klang Valley Integrated Transit System?
+For better visualization, you can review Line 8 – KL Monorail on the following integrated transit map.

 The Klang Valley Integrated Transit System consists of the following rail systems that operate seamlessly together:

 Check train fare

 The following is a simple fare calculator that helps you to check the train ticket fare if you are using the Kelana Jaya Line LRT (KJL-LRT), Ampang Line LRT (AGL-LRT), the Sri Petaling Line LRT (SPL-LRT), the KL Monorail (MRL), and the MRT Sungai Buloh – Kajang Line (MRT-SBK).

 |KL Monorail route map|

 If you prefer faster transportation, the KLIA Ekspres trains is also available at the KL Sentral.

 Switch to Ampang / Sri Petaling line LRT

 Switch to MRT Sungai Buloh – Kajang line